yxuco/gojsonata/README.md

 We provide scripts to transpile JSONata code to ES5, and then convert the resulting files into Golang source code.

-We then implement a Golang utility that Go applications can use to trans form any JSON data using JSONata expressions.
-This utility creates an otto JavaScript interpreter, and preloads JSONata lib scripts when the utility is loaded.
-Thus, any complex data transformation request can be handled by a simple function call with an input JSON data and an JSONata expression.
+We then implement a Golang utility that you can use to transform any JSON data using JSONata expressions.
+This utility creates an otto JavaScript interpreter, and preloads JSONata lib scripts when the it is loaded.
+Thus, any complex data transformation request can be handled by a simple function call with input JSON data and an JSONata expression.

 ## Installation
 Install [Go version 1.11.x](https://golang.org/doc/install) and [set GOPATH environment variable](https://golang.org/doc/code.html#GOPATH).
 Clone this project, then setup and test it as follows: